therandomwa/covid_us_states_tracking/Data/README.md

 - Standardize category bins for age gender and race across states

 05/18:
-- PA moving death data into pdf
+- PA moving death data into pdf, adding comorbidities and place of death